After Ukraine mediation, EU looks to embrace Lukashenko

 Lukashenko, 60, has let it be known he would like to attend a summit between EU countries and six ex-Soviet states planned for Riga in May, EU sources say.
 To go, he would need a waiver of the EU travel ban that was renewed only three months ago.

-Latvia, which will host the Eastern Partnership Summit on May 21-22, has said it is willing to invite Lukashenko.
-But some EU states are opposed and no decision has been taken.
+Latvia, which hosts the Eastern Partnership Summit on May 21-22, has said it is willing to invite Lukashenko.
+But some EU states are opposed and Rinkevics said it was too early to say at precisely what level Belarus would be represented at the summit.

+However, speaking to reporters after meeting Lukashenko, he said of the summit: "We reached an understanding that it will be an opportunity where we can broaden relations with Belarus."

 EU officials are well aware, after his 21 years in power in Minsk, of Lukashenko's reputation as a wily operator adept at playing off the EU and Russia for his own advantage.
 And it still bears scars from the last such summit, in Vilnius in 2013, which was a crucial moment in Ukraine's descent into crisis.